BYU-PCCL/holodeck/README.md

 ## Usage Overview
 Holodeck's interface is similar to [OpenAI's Gym](https://gym.openai.com/).

-We try and provide a "batteries included" approach to minimize the configuration you have to do.
+We try and provide a batteries included approach to let you jump right into using Holodeck, with minimal fiddling required.

-Here is a quick example using the `DefaultWorlds` package:
+To demonstrate, here is a quick example using the `DefaultWorlds` package:

 ```python
 import holodeck